 Regulations Help but Don't Apply to All

 The law requires nursing homes and other long-term health care facilities to communicate medical information to residents in their native language.
-With the growing number of aging individuals where English was not their native language, it will be an increasing problem for facilities to handle language barriers.
+With the growing number of aging individuals where English is not their native language, facilities will find it increasingly challenging to handle language barriers.

 In-home health providers are often less regulated as some providers are "off the grid" informal providers.
 However, most home health care agencies are making efforts to hire staff who speak other languages.

 If you have a parent or other loved one whose primary language is not English, you should consider potential language barriers when looking for care providers or facilities.

 Many religious-affiliated long-term care facilities are available that can meet the spiritual needs of your family member.
 There are secular facilities that often have religious services for many denominations available.

 Cognitive decline creates additional problems when it comes to communication and language barriers.
 When a person has dementia, language barriers pose a more prominent concern over time.
 Those people with dementia are more likely to have problems with comprehension of language, fluency of language, reading, and writing.
 Many revert to their native language, which will make a difficult situation worse.

 Better in-home health agencies and long-term care facilities make significant efforts to address language and cultural issues that can make the quality of care less desirable.
 However, the cost of quality long-term health care services is expensive and gets more costly over time.